agoutsmedt/website/content/en/post/2023-11-27-scraping-boe/index.en.markdown

     ## [1] "https://www.bankofengland.co.uk/_api/sitemap/getsitemap"

 This webpage gathers a (very long) list of all the existing URLs of the website.
 You can try to have a look at it on your browser, but it takes a very long time to load.
-The easiest is to read it directly here via *rvest*.
+The easiest is to read it directly here using *rvest*.

 ``` r
 xml_sitemap <- rvest::read_html(sitemap)